mattstr23/Free-Brew/README.md

-# FullStackProject.
+# FullStackProject
-# Name of project/site - FreeBrew.
+# Name of project/site - FreeBrew
-# Creators - Jose Aguilar & Matthew Valicoff.
+# Creators - Jose Aguilar & Matthew Valicoff

 This FreeBrew site/application is a full stack project.
 Using front end html with user areas, middle ware server interaciton, and back end database fetching to send and retrieve data.
 Hopes to impove or rework features at a later time.